wbbatista/Classifier-thumbs_up_down/README.md

 * app.py  -  main file
 * exercicio1 - answers of exercicio1
 * requiriments.txt - all dependencies
+* resources.zip - Treined model with keras and Tensorflow

 # Install Docker

 * [Docker Install](https://docs.docker.com/engine/install/ubuntu/)

-# unzip resources.zip, Treined model with keras and Tensorflow
+# unzip resources.zip,
 unzip resources.zip

 * if you do not have it installed, run: sudo apt-get install unzip